RX14/jMCLaunchLib/README.md

 Usage
 -----
 First step in launching Minecraft is to get a `MCInstance`.
-This class holds information like Minecraft version, where to cache data, where the minecraft directory is etc.
+This class holds information like Minecraft version, where to cache data, where the Minecraft directory is etc.
 To obtain a `MCInstance` you call the `create` or `createForge` static methods on `MCInstance`.

 ```java